theminstack/snippets/sorted-list/README.md

 const list = new SortedList<string>(defaultCompare);
 ```

 By default, duplicate values (ie. equal according to the compare function) are not added.
 If you want to allow duplicates in the list, then set the `allowDuplicates` option.
+If duplicates are allowed, duplicate values are added _before_ other duplicates.
+This results in a LIFO behavior for duplicate values due to `delete()` always removing the _first_ duplicate.

 ```ts
 new SortedList<string>({ allowDuplicates: true });